namgwanho/Simulation_Ex/README.md

-# Unsupervised domain adaptation under label shift
+# Unsupervised domain adaptation with Label Shift

 ## Overview
  Distribution shifts are occured between source and target domains.
 If the target labels ($Y$) are observed, the label shift problem can be addressed simply by calculating the density ratio $\rho$.